Home > Recipes > Savory Twice Baked Sweet Potatoes (Stuffed, Vegan, GF)

 Instructions

-• To the onion then add the bell peppers, chopped pecans (or walnuts), rinsed cranberries, and the cooled brown rice.
+• Then add the chopped bell peppers, chopped pecans (or walnuts), rinsed cranberries, and the cooled brown rice.
 Stir to combine and cook for 1-2 minutes.
+Remove from heat.

-• Meanwhile prepare the glaze: to a small container add the olive oil, balsamic vinegar, minced garlic, maple syrup, salt and crushed black pepper, mix to combine.
+• To a small bowl add 4 tbsp olive oil, 3 tbsp of balsamic vinegar, minced garlic (2 large cloves), maple syrup (2 tbsp), 1 tsp mustard paste and season with salt and crushed black pepper, mix to combine.

-• Toss half of the glaze on top of the cooking mixture.
-Taste and season with salt and pepper if needed and remove from heat.
+• Toss half of the glaze on top of the cooking mixture in the pan.
+Taste and season with salt and pepper if needed.

-• Remove the sweet potatoes from the oven and let them cool for 10 minutes or until you can safely handle them.
-Cut in half and carefully scoop out the insides (pulp) into a large bowl.
-Leave a thin layer of pulp to support the skin and serve as walls.
+• Remove the sweet potatoes from the oven and cool for 10 minutes or until you can safely handle them.

-• Add the pulp of the sweet potatoes into the rice mixture.
-(You can mash it or finely chop it).
-Then scoop the mixture back into the potato skins and put the tray back in the oven for 10 minutes to warm them up.
+• Add the pulp to the rice mixture, mix gently to combine.
+(You can mash or finely chop).
+Then scoop the mixture back into the potato skins.

 Notes

-• For more preparing suggestions and tips see the article above.
+For more preparing suggestions and tips see the entire article.

 Tried this recipe?Mention @HealthyTasteOfLife or tag #healthytasteoflife!